fossxo/fossxo-gdd/source/gui.rst

 1. The :guilabel:`Play as` selector allows players to select the mark they wish to use throughout the games.
 2. The difficulty buttons select the difficulty then start a new single player game.
+Selecting one of these buttons closes the menu and launches a new single-player game with the requested settings.
-3.  :guilabel:`Speedrun` goes to the Speedrun menu.
+3. The :guilabel:`Speedrun` button navigates to the :ref:`ref-ui-speedrun` menu.
 4. The :guilabel:`Back` button returns to the main menu.

+..  _ref-ui-speedrun:

 --------
 Speedrun